-In its most pure definition a computer is any device or object that receive information in and then will present an output based on that information.
+How a computer works is a 4 part look into how computers work.
+In its most pure definition a computer is any device or object that receives information in and then will present an output based on that information.

 Buzzwords are great for marketing and brand recognition or to get the masses all-a-buzz with the latest "makes it sound good" phrase but it has no place in defining what a software package can or can't do.

 A coding template is a design that has replaceable or re-definable parts that when changed does not effect overall structure.
 In programming, and in computers generally, there are numerous duplications.
 There are events, checks, layouts, and other parts of computing that do not change.
 These parts are often put into templates that allow for differing outputs while maintaining the same general methods to accomplish the code or program execution.

 As if programmers didn't have enough to be leery of the new Microsoft openness approach is quite unsettling.
 Just when we were positive and secure in the belief that MS would be the last kid on the block to share, they create Microsoft Open Technologies, Inc.

 The folks over at Google have hit another winner.If you have'nt been introduced to Google's Closure Compiler you missing out on a great tool.To put it in Google's own words: